btcpayserver/btcpayserver-doc/docs/Dashboard.md

 # Dashboard

 :::tip
-Balance graph and recent transaction are only available for on-chain wallets, where we don't have any data that's special for Lightning.
+Balance graph and recent transaction are currently only available for an on-chain payment method.
+Information about Lightning network balances and transactions is on to-do.
 :::

 This page will tell you about the Dashboard panel in your **BTCPay user interface**.